The Sponsors of the MIC & Marine Corrosion: Industry Training Course are:

 Industry Professionals – 250 Euro

-Regular Fee (from May 1st to August 17, where registrations will close)
+Regular Fee (from 1st June to 17th August, where registrations when close)

 Students – 250 Euro